balu1006/Project_Lindog.github.io/README.md

 Guaranteed to work.
 Find the love of your dog's life or your money back.

 "I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
+I've found the hottest Corgi on LinDog.
 Woof."
-Pebbles, New York
+Pebbles, India

 A Plan for Every Dog's Needs
 Simple and affordable price plans for you and your dog.

 Chihuahua
-$0/mo
+₹0/mo
 5 Matches Per Day
 10 Messages Per Day
 Unlimited App Usage

 Labrador
-$15/mo
+₹800/mo
 Unlimited Matches
 Unlimited Messages
 Unlimited App Usage

 Mastiff
-$29/mo
+₹1229/mo
 Pirority Listing
 Unlimited Matches & Messages
 Unlimited App Usage